-The first of the three terms containing $\delta$ in Eq.\ (\ref{15b}) can be reduced by Method \ref{met1} using the sequence (4,7), (4,6), (3,7), (3,9), (6,9), (6,10), (9,10), (7,10), (7,8), (8,9), (5,8), (5,10).
-With the Maple 9.5-implementation used by the author (a modified version of Stembridge's programs) it takes somewhat less than a day on a single core to produce the result which is the polynomial $q^{11}+q^{10}-q^9-6q^8-7q^7+51q^6-95q^5+101q^4-59q^3+11q^2+4q$.
+The first of the 3 terms containing $\delta$ in Eq.\ (\ref{15b}) can be reduced by Method \ref{met1} using the sequence (4,7), (4,6), (3,7), (3,9), (6,9), (6,10), (9,10), (7,10), (7,8), (8,9), (5,8), (5,10).
+With the Maple 9.5-program used by the author (a modified version of Stembridge's programs) it takes somewhat less than a day on a single core to produce the result which is the polynomial $q^{11}+q^{10}-q^9-6q^8-7q^7+51q^6-95q^5+101q^4-59q^3+11q^2+4q$.

 The third term with $\delta$ is much simpler and produces $q^{11}-2q^9-10q^8+28q^7-25q^6+13q^5-18q^4+27q^3-16q^2-\bar N(2)q$ within two minutes using the sequence (4,6), (6,9), (6,10), (9,10), (4,7), (3,9), (3,7), (5,10), (7,10), (7,8), (8,9), (5,8).
 Interestingly it cancels the $\bar N(2)$-dependence coming from the 14-edge minor, Eq.\ (\ref{22a2}).